-The new Parental Bereavement Leave and Pay Act 2018 (also known as Jack’s Law) will become law on 6th April 2020 (the Regulations have now been published but still need to be passed by Parliament).
+The new Parental Bereavement Leave and Pay Act 2018 (also known as Jack’s Law) became law on 6th April 2020.

 What does this mean?

 It will be a new entitlement for bereaved parents of a child, to allow them to be absent from work with pay for up to 2 weeks.

 - Statutory Parental Bereavement Leave will be available to all employees who are ‘bereaved parents’ (which means they were the primary carer for a child who has died under the age of 18).

 - Leave will be available for all employees from Day 1 (there is no minimum service needed).

 - Statutory Parental Bereavement Pay will be available to employee’s with 26 weeks continuous employment with their employer (at the week before the week in which the child dies; as long as they are still be employed by the employer on the day on which their child dies) and where their normal weekly earnings in the 8 weeks up to the week before the child’s death are not less than the lower earnings limit for National Insurance contributions purposes.

 - This entitlement will also be available to adults with parental responsibilities for children, who are not their birth parents, i.e for adoptive parents, those who are fostering to adopt, legal guardians and most foster parents (except those in short-term fostering arrangements).

 - It also applies to parents who have suffered a stillbirth 24 weeks or more into pregnancy.

 - Where more than one child dies, the parent will have a statutory entitlement to leave and pay in respect of each child.